aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

     Switched to a new branch 'other_branch'

-Let us now create our first python script - a file "hello.py" with a following containings:
+Let us now create our first python script - a file "hello.py" with the following content:

     print('Hello world!')

-As you can guess, this command will output 'Hello world!' string.
-Ensure it yourself by running the script:
+As you can guess, this command will output the 'Hello world!' string.
+Test this by running the script:

     python3 hello.py